Hats-Protocol/hats-baal-shamans/README.md

 Sometimes, a staker may want to restart the unstaking process.

-This can be for any reason, but the most common is that since their cooldown period began, their staked shares have been reduced (such as by another shaman burning them).
-In this case, `completeUnstakeFromRole()` would fail, since they would no longer have sufficient shares to withdraw.
-Resetting would allow them to reduce the number of shares they are attempting to unstake to a number they can actually withdraw.
+This can be for any reason, but the most common is that since their cooldown period began, their total shares has decreased such that they no longer have sufficient coverage of both staked shares and the amount they wish to unstake.
+In this case, `completeUnstakeFromRole()` would fail.
+Resetting would allow them to reduce the number of shares they are attempting to unstake to a number for which they have sufficient coverage.

 Resetting the unstaking process has two effects: a) it changes the amount of the member's shares that are in "unstaking" state, and b) it restarts the cooldown period.